Frequently asked questions

 Candidates who have worked as Registered Undergraduate Student of Nursing or Midwifery (RUSON/RUSOM) may only nominate clinical supervisors (i.e. Unit Managers, Associate Unit Managers) from their RUSON/RUSOM employment as one of their primary referees should they not have a second clinical placement referee.

-If we’re on placement whilst GNMP PMCV applications are open, are we able to submit a referee afterwards?
+If we’re on placement whilst PMCV applications are open, are we able to submit a referee afterwards?

 Yes, you can supply additional referees to further support your application.